open-source-labs/tkyo-drift/tkyo-drift/README.md

 - Cosine similarities and euclidean distances are recorded per model and baseline type.
 - Additional metadata like ioType, date and UUIDs are included for tracking.
-- Neither the log, nor the binary files, contain your users input or AI outputs.
-This data is not necessary to calculate drift, and its exclusion is an intentional choice for data privacy.
+- Text inputs are logged in a separate `text_log.csv` file for debugging and analysis purposes.
+This is separate from the drift calculation logs and binary files.
+- The binary files contain only the embeddings and do not store the original text inputs or AI outputs.

 Note: if you add or remove model types to the tkyoDrift tracker, the log will break.
 Please ensure you clear any existing logs after altering the embedding model names.
 What we mean here, is that if you change your conceptual embedding model from "concept" to "vibes", when writing to the log the makeLogEntry method of the Drift Class would work, but the log parser would fail.